yatiris/yatiris.github.io/_people/santiago_vitale.md

 ### Bio

-Santiago Vitale (Santi) is a Postdoctoral Research at Yatiris.
-Santiago's thesis is focused in introducing novel ultrasound simulation techniques to train technicians in controlled environments.
-He's currently investigating different ray-casting and deep learning methods to simulate abdominal ultrasound images.
-Santiago Vitale received a B.Sc. degree in Software Engineering at UNICEN in 2018 and his PhD in Computational and Industrial Mathematics in 2023.
-He is working with us with a research scholarship granted by CONICET.
+Santiago Vitale (Santi) is a Postdoctoral Researcher at Yatiris.
+His thesis focuses on introducing novel ultrasound simulation techniques to train technicians in controlled environments.
+He is currently investigating various ray-casting and deep learning methods to simulate abdominal ultrasound images.
+Santiago received a B.Sc. in Software Engineering from UNICEN in 2018 and his PhD in Computational and Industrial Mathematics in 2023.
+He is working with us through a research scholarship granted by CONICET.

 ### Relevant publications